mrl5/mrl5.github.io/content/post/linux-workstation-basic.md

 +++

 This article describes the process for Lenovo ThinkPad X1 Carbon Gen 11 but I think it should be similar to other Lenovo laptops as well.
-It should be also applicable to laptops from other vendors but [YMMV](https://dictionary.cambridge.org/dictionary/english/ymmv).
+It should be applicable to laptops from other vendors but [YMMV](https://dictionary.cambridge.org/dictionary/english/ymmv).

 ## How to choose Linux compatible laptop

-Some models are well supported by Linux, other require propriatary software and there might be some models that will cause you some headaches.
+Some models are well supported by Linux, other require proprietary software and there might be some models that will cause you some headaches.
 For checking compatibility you might be interested in:
 * https://ubuntu.com/certified/laptops